Lojban: Literary and cultural language

-As a literary and cultural language
+Like most languages with few speakers, Lojban lacks much of an associated body of literature and its creative extensions have not been fully realized.

-Like most languages with few speakers, Lojban lacks much of an associated body of literature and its creative extensions have not been fully realized (the true potential of its attitudinal system, for example, is considered unlikely to be drawn out until and unless children are raised entirely in a multicultural Lojban-speaking environment).
+For example, the true potential of its attitudinal system is considered unlikely to be drawn out until and unless children are raised entirely in a multicultural Lojban-speaking environment..
 Also such collective or encyclopedic sources of knowledge like the Lojban Wikipedia, which may help expand the language's lexical horizon, are not very well developed.

 Presently accessible Lojbanic writings are principally concentrated on Lojban.org, though there exist independent Lojbanic blog/journal sites as well.
 The Lojban IRC (or its archive) has a gathering of Lojbanic expressions too, but its grammatical correctness is not always guaranteed.
 These available materials on the internet include both original works and translations of classic pieces in the field of natural languages, ranging from poetry, short story, novel, and academic writing.
 Examples of works that are already available include: